edibotopic/qute-start/readme.md

 I wouldn't advise relying on local storage for highly sensitive notes.

 For security, you can periodically `save as` the webpage over the `index.html` to make the changes permanent.
+In qutebrowser you simply need to type `gd` to invoke the *download* command with the homepage open in the active tab.
+A prompt will then ask you to find where you want to download the `index.html`.
+Choose the `/qute-start/` directory and save over the original file.

 This functionality might be incorporated as a button in the future if it doesn't clutter the page.